carriejiang/dmcontest/README.md

 * Edit Distance - RSD's with an edit distance of 1 will likely yield high precision.
 Edit distance of 2+ will have to be careful with

-* TFIDF - Term frequency
+* TFIDF - Term frequency is another approach.

 * Term/Character Location - Often the front part of the string may provider a better indicator than the latter part.